jwsbck/gyroidos.github.io/_docs/deploy/qemu.md

 ```
 > When running consecutive tests with different builds make sure you use  a clean "containers.btrfs" image each time!

-Now the trust\|me image can be booted as follows:
+Now the GyroidOS image can be booted as follows:
 ```
 kvm -m 4096 -bios OVMF.fd -serial mon:stdio \
     -device virtio-rng-pci \